Calusa Veterinary Center

 At-Home Dental Care

-Dental care is an important part of keeping your dog healthy.
-Just like humans, dogs can suffer from gum disease, tooth decay, and other problems if their teeth are not properly cared for.
 While regular brushing is the best way to keep your dog's teeth clean, there are other things you can do to help keep their smile shining.

 Here are some tips for at-home dental care for your dog: